Michaela Melián

 2008

 Recollecting.
-Robbery and Restitution, MAK - Austrian Museum of Applied Arts, Vienna, Austria
+Looted Art and Restitution, MAK - Austrian Museum of Applied Arts, Vienna, Austria

 Art on Air - Radio Art in Transition, Neues Museum Weserburg Bremen, Bremen